What is the dark web?

 How does the dark web work?

-The dark web uses an overlay network that is positioned above the internet’s logical foundations but is formed of deliberately hidden platforms that heavily utilise encryption to stay hidden, and are difficult to find without specialist software.
+The dark web, however, uses an overlay network that is positioned above the internet’s logical foundations but is formed of deliberately hidden platforms that heavily utilise encryption to stay hidden, and are difficult to find without specialist software.

 These networks are either small friend-to-friend takes on peer-to-peer networks or larger private networks operated by public organisations or privacy-motivated individuals, with the idea of running websites out of sight of the authorities and ISPs.

 How do I access the dark web?

 If you really want to access some of the murkier parts of the web, you'll need a specialist browser.
-The most common dark web-accessing software is Tor, which not only encrypts the user's traffic but also passes their machine's IP address through a layer of Tor nodes referred to as 'onion layers.
+The most common dark web-accessing software is Tor, which not only encrypts a user's traffic but also passes their machine's IP address through a layer of Tor nodes referred to as 'onion layers'.

 These layers are proxy servers operated by thousands of volunteers across the globe and make identifying a user's IP address and tracking them across the dark web pretty much impossible.